Welcome to LI Tourette Association

-The Tourette Syndrome Association, Inc., or TSA, is the only national voluntary non-profit membership organization in this field.
-Its mission is to identify the cause of, find the cure for and control the effects of this disorder.
-Today, TSA has grown into a major national health-related organization with approximately 50 U.S. Chapters and 300 support groups, and International Contacts around the world.
+The Tourette Association of America, is the only national voluntary non-profit membership organization in this field.
+Its mission is to identify the cause of, find the cure for and control the effects of Tourette and Tic Disorders.
+Today, Tourette Association of America has grown into a major national health-related organization with approximately 50 U.S. Chapters and 300 support groups, and International Contacts around the world.

-The Long Island chapter of the Tourette Syndrome Association (LI-TSA) is run by volunteers.
-Our mission is to provide help (at the community level) to families affected by Tourette Syndrome by providing services to its members in Nassau and Suffolk counties.
+The Long Island Chapter of the Tourette Association, also known as LI-TSA is run by volunteers.
+Our mission is to provide help (at the community level) to families affected by Tourette and Tic Disorders by providing services to its members in Nassau and Suffolk counties.

 Start Callout Box

 2016 FAMILY FUN DAY TO BE HELD ON SATURDAY, JUNE 11TH

 McKenna Elementary School -Massapequa School District

 Youth Ambassadors Kicking off TS Awareness Month with a Presentation in Sayville School District!

 Pictured from left to right: